Getting Started

 composer require aaix/laravel-easy-backups

 The package's service provider will be automatically registered.
-Next, you should publish the configuration file.
-While the default settings work out-of-the-box for most applications, publishing the config allows you to customize paths and defaults later.
+Next, you can optionally publish the configuration file if you want to customize paths and defaults.
+The default settings work out-of-the-box for most applications.

 php artisan vendor:publish --provider="Aaix\LaravelEasyBackups\EasyBackupsServiceProvider" --tag="config"